On November 21st, the Wall Street Journal ran an editorial titled

 The following graph shows the growth of spending from 1950 to 1990.

-The actual numbers and sources for this graph can be found at this link.
+this link.
 The graph and actual numbers show that, as a percentage of GDP, spending was generally increasing for 1947 through 1983, nearly all of the period in question.
 However, spending as a percentage of GDP dropped steadily from 1991 through 2000.
 I was unable to find one of the cited revisions to this study which might address this period.
 However, the editorial itself states the following:

 Our research indicates this is a sucker play.
 After the 1990 and 1993 tax increases, federal spending continued to rise.
 The 1990 tax increase deal was enacted specifically to avoid automatic spending sequestrations that would have been required under the then-prevailing Gramm-Rudman budget rules.

-The statement that "federal spending continued to rise" is highly misleading.
-As shown in the graph above, federal spending as a percent of GDP (the red line) sank sharply from 1991 through 2000.
-The first table at the following link shows that spending did rise measured in current dollars.
+following link shows that spending did rise measured in current dollars.
 However, any good economist would at least correct those numbers for inflation and likely population growth, if not GDP.
 The following table shows federal outlays in current and inflation-adjusted (FY 2005) dollars from 1990 through 2009.

 FEDERAL OUTLAYS (dollar amounts in billions)